GraceYongXM/ALARM-ing/README.md

-# ALARMing
+# ALARM-ing
-An NUS project for Hack&Roll 2023!
+Team #131's project for Hack & Roll 2023!

 An alarmingly annoying application aimed at angering anyone against arising (e)arly.
 Beat your friends in becoming the earliest riser and give them a good scare in the morning!

-# What it does
+# What It Does

 Set an alarm for the next day.
 If you wake up earlier than your friends, you can choose their alarm ringtone (i.e., change it into a more annoying one :P) and give them a really good wake-up call. 🤡